sosacrazy126/aider-desk/README.md

 # ✨ AiderDesk: AI-Powered Coding

 **Elevate your development workflow with AiderDesk**, a sophisticated desktop application bringing all the power of [aider](https://aider.chat) into a user-friendly graphical interface.
 Whether you're managing multiple projects, integrating with your favorite IDE, or tracking costs, AiderDesk elevates your productivity to new heights.
-Whether you're managing multiple projects, integrating with your favorite IDE, or tracking costs, AiderDesk elevates your productivity to new heights.

 ## 🎬 Overview